 Yes, but the sauce will be thinner.
 Milk is a lighter substitute.

-The heat was probably too high when Parmesan went in.
+The heat was probably too high when Parmesan went.

 Season the chicken and slice vegetables ahead, then cook fresh.